 Travel insurance for visa applicants: incoming insurance

 It can be used by people moving here temporarily or by people moving here for a few years. – like freelancers, students, interns or au pairs who are getting travel insurance along with their visa for Germany.
 And it’s especially important if you set foot in Germany prior to your official start date.
-That’s because your German statutory health insurance only covers you from that date onwards.
-Which means you won’t be insured for the weeks or days between your arrival and start date.
+That’s because your German statutory health insurance only covers you from that date onwards, if you qualify.
+This means you won’t be insured for the weeks or days between your arrival and start date at work or university.
 So if you’re signing up for travel insurance in order to get a German visa, i’d advise you to refer to my more detailed blog post here.